-- Artistic and/or creative experience - Encouragement for broader or continued engagement - Additional activity that could follow from this project but is not included in the application but could potentially reach out to people in the future, for example a tour or ongoing partnerships. - Creative learning opportunities (i.e. learning in an inventive, curious, experimental and imaginative way)
+- the artistic and/or creative experience - encouragement for broader or continued engagement - additional activity that could follow from this project but is not included in the application (and which could potentially reach out to people in the future, for example a tour or ongoing partnerships) - creative learning opportunities (i.e. learning in an inventive, curious, experimental and imaginative way)

-Also please explain whether the benefits of your project will occur at a moment in time, or realised over a number of weeks, months or years.
+Also please explain whether the benefits of your project will occur at a moment in time, or will be realised over a number of weeks, months or years.

-Q8.
+Q6.
 How will you reach them?
-(600 words maximum)
+(300 words maximum)

-If you answered Question 5B then you DO NOT need to answer this question.
+If you answered Question 3B then you DO NOT need to answer this question.

-If you answered Question 5A, you will need to answer this question and we would like to see that you have marketing and communications plans in place that will ensure people know about your activity and will want to take part in or attend your activity.
+If you answered Question 3A, you will need to answer this question and we would like to see that you have marketing and communications plans in place that will ensure people know about your activity and will want to take part in or attend your activity.

-Your application could include how you plan to:
+Your application could therefore include how you plan to:

-- identify potential participants/audiences/readers - recruit any participants for the activity if applicable

-- promote your project (for example, media coverage, community promotion through speeches, demonstrations) - if appropriate, use any innovative techniques to widen the reach of the activity e.g. digital technologies like online streaming
+- identify potential participants/audiences/readers - recruit any participants for the activity if applicable - promote your project (for example, media coverage, community promotion through speeches, demonstrations) - if appropriate, use any innovative techniques to widen the reach of the activity e.g. digital technologies like online streaming,